CITI – Collaborative Institutional Training Initiative

 9. Conflict of interest (personal, professional, and financial; and conflict of commitment (time allocation, effort, reporting requirements, or other research resources)

-10. Safe research environments (e.g., those that promote inclusion and are free of sexual, racial, ethnic, disability and other forms of harassment); discussion of increased scrutiny by federal funding agencies
+10. Safe research environments (e.g., those that promote belonging and are free of sexual, racial, ethnic, disability and other forms of harassment); discussion of increased scrutiny by federal funding agencies

 11. The scientist as a responsible member of society; contemporary ethical issues in biomedical research; and the environmental and societal impacts of scientific research.